mlswg/mls-protocol/draft-ietf-mls-protocol.md

        P
      __|__
     /     \
-   V       S
+   D       S
   / \     / \
 ... ... ... ...
 ~~~

 The parent hash of P changes whenever an `UpdatePath` object is applied to
-the ratchet tree along a path from a leaf U traversing node V (and hence also
+the ratchet tree along a path from a leaf L traversing node D (and hence also
 P).
 The new "Parent hash of P (with copath child S)" is obtained by hashing P's
 `ParentHashInput` struct.